Skip to main content

 Planter: Rapid Prototyping of In-Network Machine Learning Inference

-Planter achieves better machine learning performance and significantly lower resource consumption than previous model-tailored works, while co-existing with network functionality and maintaining line rate, providing billions of classification decisions per second.
+Planter improves machine learning performance compared with previous model-tailored works, while significantly reducing resource consumption and co-existing with network functionality.
+Planter-supported algorithms run at line rate on unmodified commodity hardware, providing billions of inference decisions per second.

 Contributions by Changgang Zheng, Xinpeng Hong, Riyad Bensoussane, Liam Perreault, Noa Zilberman (Oxford), Mingyuan Zang (DTU), Shay Vargaftik and Yaniv Ben-Itzhak (VMWare).